FUSD trustees considering bond measure to update old facilities. Would voters support?

 According to the survey, voters saw attracting and retaining teachers as the greatest need.

-Chief Financial Officer Ruthie Quinto said it could take a decade before the district sees all the money, if the $500 million bond passes.
+Chief Financial Officer Ruthie Quinto said it could take at least a decade before the district sees all the money, if the $500 million bond passes.

-“It might take us a while to get to the whole $500 million,” she said.
-“It might take us 10 years, maybe 12 years.”

-Although the survey results look promising for the $500 million amount, board resident Claudia Cazares is still worried about the impacts, should the measure pass.
+Although the survey results look promising for the $500 million amount, Board President Claudia Cazares said at Wednesday’s trustee meeting that she is still worried about the impacts, should the measure pass.

 Cazares said she speaks from experience.
 “They value that more than some people may think,” she said.